Province of Prato

-The province of Prato (provincia di Prato) is one of the 80 ordinary provinces in Italy.
-Situated in the region of Tuscany, its capital and largest city is Prato.
+The province of Prato (provincia di Prato) is a province in the region of Tuscany in Italy.
+Its capital and largest city is Prato.
 It was carved out as a separate province from the province of Florence in 1992.
+It has a population of 261,152 across its 7 municipalities.

 Spread over an area of 365.72 km2, it is the smallest province by land area in Tuscany.
-It is bordered by Pistoia province, and the metropolitan cities of Bologna and Florence.
-The province is home to about 0.26 million people.
-There are seven comuni (municipalities) in the province.
+It is bordered by the province of Pistoia, and the metropolitan cities of Bologna and Florence.

 History

 The region is known for its textile industries, which date back to the 12th century CE.
 The region experienced an economic decline after the late Middle Ages, before the textile industry reinvigorated in the late 18th century.
 The province was carved out as a separate province from the province of Florence in 1992.

 Geography

 The province is situated in the Tuscany region of Central Italy.
 It is bordered by Pistoia province, and the metropolitan cities of Bologna and Florence.
 Spread over an area of 365.72 km2, it is the smallest province by land area in Tuscany.
 Its capital and largest city is Prato.
 The Bisenzio River, a tributary of the Arno River flows through the province.
 The region is located at the foothills of the Apennines.
 The geology of the region is largely made up of Tuscan nappe, made up stones such as alberese, and pietra serena.